 2. Time to cut & weed the design

-I cut my design out with my Cricut Explore Air 2.
+I cut my design out with the Cricut Explore Air 2.
 This is a very good cutting machine for beginners.
 It is quite affordable and does everything you are going to want it to do.
-The Cricut Maker is another option, though it is very expensive.
+The Cricut Maker is another option, though it is more expensive.

 Here’s my design all cut out and weeded.
 Looking good!
 The white text is what will be transferred onto my bottle.
 The blue background is the color of the vinyl carrier sheet.